A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

 \subsubsection{Learning Model}

-To apply \emph{CAMELL} (CAMEL with Label validation) to the dialogue belief tracking problem, we use the CE-SetSUMBT (Calibrated Ensemble - SetSUMBT) model~\citep{vanniekerk2021setsumbt}.
-We use CE-SetSUMBT because it produces well-calibrated uncertainty estimates, which is important for CAMELL.
+To apply \emph{CAMEL} to the dialogue belief tracking problem, we use the CE-SetSUMBT (Calibrated Ensemble -- SetSUMBT) model~\citep{vanniekerk2021setsumbt}, a model which produces well-calibrated uncertainty estimates, important for CAMEL.
 The CE-SetSUMBT model consists of $10$ ensemble members, requiring $1000$ GPU hours to fully train.
 Approximately $45\%$ of this time is utilised for training the ensemble, $45\%$ for training the \emph{noisy} model, and $10\%$ for training the confidence estimators.
+In addition, we integrate the post-hoc uncertainty learning using a Dirichlet meta-model approach~\citep{shen2023metauq}, described in Section~\ref{subsection:camell:efficient_confidence_estimation}, into SetSUMBT.